Mike Willemse: UK

-On 25 March 2019, Willemse would travel to Scotland to sign for Edinburgh in the Pro14 on a two-year deal from the 2019-20 season.
+On 25 March 2019, Willemse traveled to Scotland to sign for Edinburgh in the Pro14 on a two-year deal from the 2019-20 season.
 Following his release from Edinburgh, he signed for English club London Irish in the Premiership Rugby from the 2021-22 season.

 Representative rugby

 In 2013, he was included in the South Africa Under-20 squad for the 2013 IRB Junior World Championship.
 He made three substitute appearance – against the USA (scoring two tries), England, and France.